Arenella

-Subway Station Medaglie d'Oro, in Piazza Medaglie d'Oro.

 Arenella is a quarter of Naples, southern Italy.
 It is on the Vomero hill above the city and was, 300 meters in elevation.
 Many years ago was considered a place to go to "get away from it all".
 It is near to the main hospital section of the city, set somewhat higher, on the way up to the Hermitage of Camaldoli.
 It has some points of historic interest, such as the presence of the workshop of Giambattista della Porta.